Overview

 Coronary artery bypass surgery usually takes about 3 to 6 hours.
 How long surgery takes depends on how many arteries are blocked.

 The surgeon removes a section of healthy blood vessel, often from inside the chest wall or from the lower leg.
 This piece of healthy tissue is called a graft.
 The surgeon attaches the ends of the graft below the blocked heart artery.
-This creates a new pathway for blood to flow around a blockage.
-More than one graft may be used during coronary artery bypass surgery.
+This creates a new path for blood to flow around a blockage.
+More than one graft may be used.

 Some variations of coronary artery bypass surgery include: